 - the Head of the Scholarship Owner’s organisational unit (Dean or Director); and

-- The final proposal is approved by the Deputy Vice-Chancellor (Academic).
+- The final Conditions of Award is approved by the Deputy Vice-Chancellor (Academic).

-- When approval has been given the Student Administration and Records Office:
+- When approval has been given, the Coursework Scholarships Office:

 - enters the necessary scholarship details into the student administration system;

 - informs the Scholarship Owner and other relevant stakeholders of the outcome;

 - publishes the scholarship on the ANU Scholarships website; and

 - uploads the Award Establishment Form, the Conditions of Award and the record of approval in the University’s Electronic Records Management System (ERMS).